General E46 Forum

 When checking for power at the pump, the engine needs to be cranked.

-If the pump runs with the terminals jumpered, but not when the relay is in place, the relay is defective.
+If the pump runs with the terminals jumpered, but not with the relay in place, the relay is defective.

 a, No compression

 An engine needs spark, fuel and compression to run.

 At times a condition called cylinder wash down occurs.

 a lot of fuel is dumped into the cylinders.

 This can wash the oil off the cylinder walls and lead to loss of compression.

 c, Engine seized